SalakJS/salak-mongo/README.md

 The function which register on Service

-- name: model filename
+- name {String} model filename
-- module: the model located in, default: the current module
+- module {String} the model located in, default: the current module

 @return model